The Airmen's Stories - Sgt. F Marek

 Marek was killed on 14th September 1940 when his Spitfire R6625 came down near Orsett, Essex.
 The cause was almost certainly a failure of his oxygen supply.

-Marek is buried in Eastbrookend Cemetery, Barking, Essex.
+Marek is buried in Eastbrookend Cemetery, Dagenham, Essex.